digrouz/docker-transmission/README.md

 When you start the `transmission` image, you can adjust the configuration of the `transmission` instance by passing one or more environment variables on the `docker run` command line.

-### `DOCKUID`
+### `UID`

 This variable is not mandatory and specifies the user id that will be set to run the application.
-It has default value `10003`.
+It has default value `12345`.

-### `DOCKGID`
+### `GID`

 This variable is not mandatory and specifies the group id that will be set to run the application.
+It has default value `12345`.

+### `AUTOUPGRADE`

+This variable is not mandatory and specifies if the container has to launch software update at startup or not.
+Valid values are `0` and `1`.
+It has default value `0`.

+### `TZ`

-It has default value `10003`.
+This variable is not mandatory and specifies the timezone to be configured within the container.
+It has default value `Europe/Brussels`.

 ### `DOCKRELAY`